second-state/MEGA/README.md

 ## Examples

-* [examples/order](examples/order) is an example to take orders from an e-commerce application and store them in a database.
+* [examples/order](examples/order) is an example to take orders from an e-commerce application via a HTTP webhook, and store the orders into a database.
 It is the example we will go through in this document.
+There is also [an alternative implementation](examples/order_conn) for this example -- it uses a direct connection to the backend database for more flexibility.
-* [examples/order_conn](examples/order_conn) is the order example implemented in an alternative way -- it uses a direct connection to the backend database for more flexibility.
+* [examples/kafka](examples/kafka) is an example to take those e-commerce orders from a Kafka / Redpanda queue, and store the orders into a database.
 * [examples/ethereum](examples/ethereum) is an example to filter, transform, and store Ethereum transactions in a relational database.

 ## Prerequisites